paladin-t/b8/docs/manual.md

 PRINT w; x; y; LEN(z);
 ~~~~~~~~~~

 The `PERSIST` statement automatically saves and loads data with variables, all data are persisted on disk.
 It's helpful to do data saving and loading, such as game progress etc. in a very simple way.
-It can process with a couple of data types: numbers, strings, collections.
-It saves the values of variables at program termination, and loads persisted values at running to the same `PERSIST` statements next time.
+It can process with a couple of data types: integer, real, string, and collections.
+It saves the values of variables at program termination, and loads persisted values when running to the same `PERSIST` statements next time.

 * `PERSIST ...`: marks some variables as persistence variables, this statement can be only called in the global scope